 See the MI School Data Quick Start Guide for the basics of navigating the site and customizing a report.

 These options can be customized in the Location and Report settings.

 Locations Setting options: Statewide, ISD, and District

 The Center for Educational Performance and Information collects the data for these reports from public schools and intermediate school districts via the Financial Information Database.
 For more information on the FID application and reporting rules, please see the support material on the FID web page.
 The data reported in this report were submitted and certified through the FID collection by each district/ISD.
 As such, outliers observed in the report reflect data as received by CEPI within the collection period of FID data.
 Late submissions and/or corrected data submitted by districts/ISDs after the FID collection was closed will be included in a spring release of financial data; therefore, data in this report are subject to change.
 Users may identify, interpret, and use anomalous data values accordingly.
-A list of the districts that did not submit on time is available for download.

 Financial statements of Michigan school districts are prepared following U.S. Generally Accepted Accounting Principles for government units.
 These standards, which are accounting rules used to prepare, present, and report financial statements, are established by the Governmental Accounting Standards Board.

 The Michigan Department of Education publishes Change Notices on their website when names and/or descriptions of accounting codes are changed or added to the Michigan Public School Accounting Manual.
 MI School Data uses the most recent name changes to the accounting codes in the financial reports; however, users can view the historical names and descriptions of accounting codes by going to the Michigan Public School Accounting Manual page where Change Notices going back to 2014 can be found.